 - Better ad campaign quality than the open market since not all advertisers are allowed to buy inventories.
 Only buyers with the id can ultimately bid and win the impressions.

 - More transparency since the publisher and advertisers are already aware of who will be buying their inventories and on whom the ad will be targeted.

 - While using deal identifiers, both publishers and buyers pre-negotiate the specifics of the campaigns, which means, better revenue for publishers and higher ROI for advertisers.

 Over the past few years, the deal id has become important for both publishers and advertisers who are selling and buying media programmatically.
 Deal ids can ease the process of setting up a direct deal and run it programmatically.
 That being said, the platform with which you run programmatic direct deals matters a lot.
 Choose the right platform and then, understand the value of your impressions before getting into deal negotiations.
-It is necessary to stay attentive while adding the deal id in bid request since it is just a numeric value and critical for auctions.
+It is necessary to stay attentive while adding the deal id in the bid request since it is just a numeric value and critical for auctions.